 - Have you achieved something groundbreaking in this project that you want us to know about?
 What has been done for the first time?

-You don't need to write something creative.
-Lists and bullet points are perfect.
-But give the judges – and your entries - a flying start by sharing details of your process and tools with us. www.aeaf.tv
+You don't need to write something complex.
+Lists and bullet points are great.
+Give the judges – and your entries - a flying start by sharing some of your process and tools with us. www.aeaf.tv

 Luma Pictures, 'Black Panther'